ttntm/ttntm/src/blog/2019/10-static-comments.md

 Overall, I'd say this is good enough for now and I'm happy to have found a "minimum viable solution".

-PS: there's a repository in my GitHub account that you can clone and deploy to try all of that yourself: {% ext "GitHub Repo", "https://github.com/ttntm/hugo-comments" %}
+PS: there's a {% ext "GitHub Repo", "https://github.com/ttntm/hugo-comments" %} that you can clone and deploy to try all of that yourself.

-The {% ext "demo site", "https://comments.ttntm.me" %} mentioned above is based on the code in that repository.

 ### Addendum